tbogaert/ovs-org/www.openvstorage.org/content/doc/KVM Installation.md

 -   Enter the root credentials for the KVM Node.
 -   It will search for existing Open vStorage Clusters in the network.
     Select the Cluster created earlier.
--   By default Open vStorage will suggest a partition layout based upon the detected disks.
-You can override this by selecting option 2 in the menu and update the proposed partition layout.
 -   Select the Public IP address of the KVM Node.
 -   Select KVM as hypervisor.
 In case VMware is used as hypervisor, use the [ESXi install documentation](/doc/ESXi%20Installation).
 -   Select the public IP address of the Storage Router.
--   Select a mountpoint for the database.
-The default mountpoint is /mnt/db.
 -   Enter the root password of the Storage Router to exchange the necessary SSH keys.